Training Speed and Power Events

 Terms to Know For Speed and Power

-- Strength – The ability of the neuromuscular system to produce force.
-(Sub-maximal, maximal and relative)
+- Strength is the ability of the neuromuscular system to produce force including (sub-maximal, maximal and relative strength).

-- Rate of Force Development (RFD) – The rate at which muscular force can be applied.
+- Rate of Force Development (RFD) is the rate at which muscular force can be applied.

 - Peak Power – Highest instantaneous power value found over a range of motion.

-- Plyometrics – An eccentric contraction followed immediately by a rapid concentric action.
+- Plyometrics activities are an eccentric contraction followed immediately by a rapid concentric action.

 5 Speed and Power Training Qualities